polyaxon/polyaxon/site/docs/intro/passing-params/with-python-library.md

 title: "Passing params with the Python library"
 sub_link: "passing-params/with-python-library"
 meta_title: "Passing params with the python library - Core Concepts"
-meta_description: "Sometimes you might need to handle or request the parameters directly from the API or using the Python library."
+meta_description: "Sometimes you may need to handle or request the parameters directly from the API or using the Python library."
 visibility: public
 status: published
 tags: